 Everything fits, but you’re still unsure?

 Then think about which software vendor you trust to join your company on the path to Industry 4.0.
-Because only an IT partner that understands the challenges of industrial machinery can provide tailor-made solutions in the ERP system.
+Because only an IT partner that understands the challenges of industrial machinery can provide tailor-made solutions like specific ERP for industrial machinery manufacturers.